HHChuang/trajAnalysis/README.md

     <div style='float: center'>
         <img style='width: 500px' src="./fig/def.png"></img>
     </div>
     There are 3 types of geometric parameters need to be defined, and the format is same.
 First, the amount of criterion, i.e. 2 criteria to define dihedral angle in the above example.
 Second, user-defined value and logic operator, i.e. dihedral angle for atom 3-1-5-4 is grater than -90 degree and less than 90 degree.
 Make sure use `gt` and `lt` correctly, and use logical operator `and` and `or`.
 Add `end` in the last one.
+It is case-sensitive, please don't use capital.

 ## Step3. screenshot for demonstration
 - Execute this program